betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 ## Author bio

 Junchao Zhang is a research software developer at Argonne National Laboratory, where he contributes to the Portable, Extensible Toolkit for Scientific Computation (PETSc).
 His work focuses on improving communication and computational efficiency for large-scale scientific applications on GPU-equipped supercomputers.
 Prior to joining the PETSc team, he was a developer of MPICH at Argonne, where he contributed to the MPI-3.0 standard by implementing the MPI Fortran 2008 bindings and the MPI tools interface.
 He is particularly interested in helping PETSc users diagnose and resolve MPI-related issues.
-Zhang received his Ph.D. in computer science from the Institute of Computing Technology, CAS, China.
-He was named a Better Scientific Software Fellow in 2025.
+Zhang received his Ph.D. in computer science from the Institute of Computing Technology, Chinese Academy of Sciences (CAS), China.
+He was named a [2025 Better Scientific Software Fellow](https://bssw.io/blog_posts/introducing-the-2025-bssw-fellows).

 <!---
 Publish: Yes